Hawthorn / Thornapple

 Attribution-Share Alike 3.0 Unported.

-A small tree native to the mountains of Mexico and parts of Guatemala, but introduced to other parts of the Andes range.
+Tejocote[Mexican Hawthorn; Manzanita, Tejocotera; Crataegus mexicana] Native to the mountains of Mexico and parts of Guatemala, this small tree has been introduced to other parts of the Andes range.
 In Mexico it is the main ingredient in ponche, the fruit punch served hot at Christmas and New Years.
-It is used as offerings to the dead and to make various types of fruit candy.
+The flesh is fairly dry and lightly sweet.
+It tastes similar to apple, but more intense, sort of like partially dried apple.
+They are edible raw or cooked, but cooking brings out more flavor.The fruit is used as offerings to the dead and to make various types of candy.
 Roots and fruit are also used medicinally.
-Industrially, pectin is extracted from the fruit for food, cosmetic,
+This fruit is very high in pectin, which is industrially extracted

 Native to the Mediterranean, Anatolia, Caucasus, Crimea and western Iran,